matthewsimo/crafty.hexametric/readme.md

 ![hexametric grid](http://f.cl.ly/items/0J1b2R3i2b3c05193F28/Screen%20Shot%202013-12-17%20at%209.02.03%20AM.png "hexametric grid")

-Once it's included in your project you have two things do.
+Once it's included in your project you have two things to do.

 - Init the grid
 - Place tiles